ghc-proposals/ghc-proposals/proposals/0000-backpack.rst

 (in the case of typechecking uninstantiated mixed libraries) or unit identifiers with no free module variables (in the case of compiling an instantiated mixed library) are permissible.

-We impose an additional requirement that there must be an ``hsig`` file for every required signature of a library (even if all nontrivial requirements are inherited from dependencies).
-This is to preserve the compilation model of "one source file, one invocation of the compiler."

 Installed library database
 ~~~~~~~~~~~~~~~~~~~~~~~